OutSystems/docs-odc/src/eap/building-apps/data/fetch-data/data-mash.md

 # Combine data from different sources

 In OutSystems Developer Cloud (ODC), you can combine data from different entities and distinct data sources in an aggregate to provide a unified view.
-ODC Studio retrieves data from these sources and performs in-memory operations to achieve the desired results.
+ODC Data Fabric retrieves data from these sources and performs in-memory operations to achieve the desired results.

 Some benefits of data mashup are: